atunison3/capstone/docs/getting-started/usage.md

 ## CES download note

 Automated CES download is blocked by Harvard Dataverse WAF protections.
-When CES data is missing, the tool prints instructions, waits for you to place the expected CSV in your user `Downloads` folder, then copies it to `.data/ces_data.csv`.
+When CES data is missing, the tool prints instructions, waits for you to place the expected CSV in your user `Downloads` folder, then moves it into the resolved data directory as `ces_data.csv`.

 Expected download filename (default):